hopchouinard/Claraforge/why-it-works/META-PatternLanguageAndContext.md

 # Pattern Language & Context – Naming Things (So Your Brain Doesn’t Implode)

 > *Design is 50 % architecture and 50 % choosing labels that future‑you can actually remember.
-This doc is the Rosetta Stone for Claraverse pattern names and the context‑stacking rules behind them.*
+This doc is the Rosetta Stone for Claraforge pattern names and the context‑stacking rules behind them.*

 ---